Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - [Install Drivers for 802.11 capture in Linux]()

 ### Monitor Mode: `Adapters`
-_The right adapter give you the right capture capabilites and scopes..._
+_The right adapter give you the right capture capabilites and scopes...
+There is no "the best" adaptor for every scenario_

 - [802.11 Capture Table]()
 - [Alfa]() `Custom`